-A Traffic Impact Analysis (TIA) is being finalized and will be provided to the City of Salem staff when complete.
-The Public Works Department will address the level of street improvements that are roughly proportional to assure conformance to the development to subdivision code and applicable transportation system plan requirements.
+A Traffic Impact Analysis (TIA) dated February 2019 was approved for the original PUD/SUB approval.
+The Public Works Department addressed the level of street improvements that are roughly proportional to assure conformance to the development to subdivision code and applicable transportation system plan requirements.
 Completion of conditions of approval prior to the signing of the final plat will satisfy this criterion for the subdivision application.
 Therefore, this criterion has been met.